NadiDami/CrowdHailer.github.io/_drafts/2015-05-24-cove-house-mevagissey.md

 | Mobile  | 77/100      |

 ### Step 4.
 Inline CSS and minify html
 As there is no JavaScript on this page the only resource loaded in the head is the stylesheet.
 Googles next suggestion was to eliminate this render blocking fetch of the CSS.
 To do this I copied the entire minified css into the document.
-As this site has only one page and changes infrequently the simplest way to do this was to simply copy and paste it in.
-At the same time I also ran the HTML through html-minifier (another node tool[^1]).
+As this site has simple styling and changes infrequently this was the easiest solutrion.
+At the same time I also ran the HTML through html-minifier(another node tool[^1]).
+Giving us our final page.

 **And the final Score?**